Student Research Opportunities

 Rituparna Kanungo

-Astronomy and Physics/Experimental Nuclear Physics and Nuclear Astrophysics
+Experimental Nuclear Physics and Nuclear Astrophysics

 - Students in our research team work on making exciting new fundamental discoveries with rare isotopes in the universe.
-Work involves data analysis and simulation programming, working in accelerator facilities with radiation detectors and electronics.
+Work involves data analysis and simulation programming, working in world-leading accelerator facilities with radiation detectors and electronics.

 Mitja Mastnak

-Mathematics and Computing Science/Linear Algebra and Abstract Algebra
+Mathematics and Computing Science / Linear Algebra and Abstract Algebra

 - The student will assist in research in the area of simultaneous triangularization of collections of matrices or in the research in the area of Hopf algebras.
 Both projects can be combined by writing code in the computer algebra package Sage.